bobaekang/icjia-research-hub/docs/guide/README.md

 All content pages (Apps, Articles, and Datasets) share the same overall structure: a search bar located on the top and a number of content item cards displaying key information on each item.
 You can click the item title or the "More" button on the bottom right to view its full content.

-Each content type has a distinct look for its item card and full content view.
+Each content type has a distinct look for its card for key information and view for the full content.
 Tags for any content type item will always be shown in grey pills.

 ::: warning NOTE
-Each content item has an item card and a full content view.
+Each content item has a card and a view.
 :::

 ### Apps